 – Do you have them?
 Check that you have them anywhere that there is an above average risk of a fire developing.
 For example, you might decide to keep a fire blanket in your kitchen, and a dry powder extinguisher in your garage.
 Check that they in good condition.

 – Make sure that everyone in the household knows where they are, what type they are, and how to use them.
 Lockdown could be the perfect time for a family training session.

 – Do you have portable heaters, candles and similar fire hazards on your halls, stairs and landings?
 If so, move them.
 These are escape routes and fires in these areas can have serious consequences.

 – Check that any fire doors are in good condition and fit snugly to the door frame.

 – If you have bedrooms on the top floor of a 3-storey house, consider installing linked smoke alarms for additional fire safety.
-Fire doors on rooms that lead to landings and staircases will also increase escape times.
+In addition, fire doors on rooms that lead to landings and staircases will also increase escape times.

 – If your stairs lead to an open plan living room/kitchen, a fire downstairs could prevent escape from upstairs rooms.
 If this is the case, consider getting fire escape ladders for your upper floors.

 – Another great lockdown activity – rehearse your escape routes from different areas of the house.
 Once you’ve nailed a route, imagine it’s blocked and rehearse the alternative.
 It could save your life one day.

 – Pay particular attention to planning escape routes from any bedrooms or living rooms that you can only escape from by going through another room (i.e. from any ‘inner rooms’).